Termite and Timber pest challenges on the NSW Coastline

-1. Warm & Humid Climate is ideal for Timber Pests on the NSW Coastline
+1. Warm & Humid Climate is ideal for Termites on the NSW Coastline

-Subtropical & coastal humidity creates the perfect environment for wood-destroying insects.
+Subtropical & coastal humidity create the perfect environment for wood-destroying insects.

 Moisture softens timber, making it easier for carpenter ants to tunnel and termites to feed on cellulose.